ompayat/ompayat/README.md

 - 👨‍💻 All of my projects are available at [www.devopson.me](www.devopson.me)

-- 💬 Ask me about AWS Services, Databases, Web Hosting & Routing, Python, Linux.
+- 💬 Ask me about AWS Services, Terraform, K8S, Ansible, Jenkins, Linux.

 - 📫 How to reach me ompayat@gmail.com